Last Updated on October 1, 2024 by foxintheforest

 Mount Bierstadt Trail

-It’s also an iconic beginner Colorado 14er so if you can, come early (start before 5 am to beat the crowds, 6 am to hike safely and avoid summer storm cycles).
+It’s also an iconic beginner Colorado 14er so if you can, come early (6 am to hike safely and avoid summer storm cycles, 3 am to find parking and beat the crowds on a weekend).

 Local Tip: The road to the trailhead closes every winter, so check conditions before heading out.
-Typically the trail is snow-free from mid-June through mid-October.
+Typically the trail is snow-free from late-June through mid-October.

 Distance: 7.5 miles